What Has Sarah Already Done?

 She has worked to connect our young people and their parents with our Police, Fire, and EMS departments both through her

-Story Hour at the Public Library and as Executive Director of YPAC.
+Story Hour at the Public Library and as former volunteer Board member, Interim Executive Director, and Executive Director of YPAC.

 Her Technical Knowledge: She used her experience in land use,